Albro3459/CloudLaunch/README.md

  * The entire deployment process is automated using AWS Lambda, ensuring a fast, efficient, and hassle-free setup.

- * Generate your VPN configuration instantly, download the .conf file, or scan a QR code for easy setup on your devices-all in just a few clicks.
+ * Generate your VPN configuration instantly, download the .conf file, or scan a QR code for easy setup on your devices.
+All in just a few clicks.

  * Secure, simple, and instant.
 Your personal cloud VPN, deployed on demand with little to no setup needed.